Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 * Consider placing your own domain behind CloudFlare to hide your server's origin
 * Replace Facebook (or other similar) group chats with secure messenger (e.g., Signal) group chats

-# Organizers & journalists vs. The State
+# Organizers & Journalists vs. The State

 ## Security hygiene and habits